roaddan/dir-00-64tass-src/README.md

 Other versions of the makefile are also available.

+You should start by exploring the "lib" directory.
+It contains the heart of my experiments and developpements.

 By choice and also because french is not verry present on the web, all comments in the code will progressively be translated in french even though the variables and function names will remain mostly in english.

+Have fun.